OnSSET/onsset/README.md

 # OnSSET

 KTH-dESA researchers are developing an innovative Open Source Spatial Electrification Toolkit.
 OnSSET is an open source, spatial electrification tool estimating, analyzing and visualizing the most cost effective electrification option (grid, mini grid & stand-alone) for the achievement of electricity access goals.
-The tool is focused on the assessment and deployment of conventional and renewable energy technologies aiming at ensuring access to affordable, reliable, sustainable and modern energy for all (SDG 7).
-OnSSET, is a tool, designed to ﬁll the gap between the analytical toolbox available to the energy research community and energy planners throughout the world.
-The tool was already applied to Nigeria, Ethiopia and India, featuring in the World Energy Outlook 2014 and 2015.
-Future development includes the application of ONSSET to new countries (Kenya, Bolivia, Zimbabwe) as well as training material on the tool.
+The tool focuses on the assessment and deployment of conventional and renewable energy technologies aiming at ensuring access to affordable, reliable, sustainable and modern energy for all (SDG 7).
+OnSSET is a tool, designed to ﬁll the gap between the analytical toolbox available to the energy research community and energy planners throughout the world.
+The tool was initially applied to Nigeria, Ethiopia and India, featuring in the World Energy Outlook 2014 and 2015 and the World Bank Global Tracking Framework 2015.
+OnSSET has recently been applied to 44 Sub-Saharan African countries and  10 Latin American countries.
+This effort forms the basis of United Nations suite of tools to promote capacity development for achieving aspects of Sustainable Development Goal 7 (SDG7), such as access to affordable supplies of modern sustainable energy for all.

 # Online interfaces

-Results from a previous run have been made available here, with a simple online interface:
+The online interface is part of the modelling tools for sustainable development and based on OnSSET.
+This interface is not a model but it provides the user easy access to the methodology behind OnSSET, the datasets used and key results -with regards to electrification planning - obtained for a set of predefined scenarios and model runs for developing countries in SSA and Latin America.

 [Universal Electrification Access](https://un-desa-modelling.github.io/electrification-paths-visualisation/)